ollebompa/QDgym/README.md

 this will also automatically install the dependencies requred (gym, pybullet, numpy).

-To run tasks with QD gym follow the below structure:
+To run tasks with QDgym follow the below structure:

 ``` python
 # imports